Frank Wiafe Danquah

-Frank Wiafe Danquah (born 14 October 1989) is a Dutch footballer of Ghanaian descent who plays as a forward for Hoofdklasse club DUNO.
+Frank Wiafe Danquah (born 14 October 1989) is a Dutch retired footballer of Ghanaian descent who played as a forward.

 Club career

 Frank Wiafe Danquah began in the youth teams of Ajax Amsterdam in the Netherlands.
 He was given then a trial by Newcastle United and signed with them a youth contract in July 2006.
 He impressed in the reserves and became the reserves' topscorer and on 8 July 2008 he signed a 2-year professional contract with Newcastle United.

 When Wiafe Danquah’s contract expired in the summer of 2010 he was not given a new contract and instead joined Ferencváros in Hungary.
 His contract with the club was disbanded though due to financial problems in late 2010.
 On 17 February 2011 he joined Waasland-Beveren in Belgium.
 In February 2013 he moved to Romania, when he signed a 6-month contract with Brașov.

 In September 2014, Wiafe Danquah signed for Achilles '29 until the end of the 2014–15 season.
 He joined FC Lienden for the 2015/16 Topklasse season and moved to Eerste Divisie side Fortuna Sittard the next season, only to return to Lienden in January 2017.

 On 5 February 2021, Wiafe Danquah signed with DUNO in the Hoofdklasse.